Fattijenishbek/WeArmyWorld7/README.md

 ## Description Of The Project

+> [Deployed App Link](https://wearmyworld7.vercel.app/)

 A React app - frontend part for my e-commerce shop [WeArmyWorld7](https://www.instagram.com/wearmyworld7/).

-> [Deployed App Link](https://wearmyworld7.vercel.app/)
+### Motivation

+The purpose of this project was to get familiar with React and build own page for my shop, so that I could connet it later with backend part.

+#### If you want to try or further develop, here's the guide:

+### Getting Started

+Click the demo link or clone/download the repository on your local machine.

+##### Install dependencies

+`npm install`

+##### Run Snap Shot from the root directory.

+`npm start`

+### Built With

+- React js
+- React Router

+### Features

+**1. It's not responsive yet

 Final result: